fuzzygroup/recipes/_posts/2019-12-06-mexican-turkey-corn-chowder.md

 layout: post
 title: Gluten Free Mexican Turkey Corn Chowder
 category: soup
-tags: ["soup", "thanksgiving"]
+tags: ["soup", "gluten_free", "cookbook_club", "cookbook_club_soup_and_bread",  "thanksgiving"]
 ---
-Earlier today, my friend Craig sent me [this recipe](https://www.tasteofhome.com/recipes/mexican-chicken-corn-chowder/) with these comments "Gluten free (or nearly, depends on the hot sauce).
+Earlier today, my friend Craig sent me [this recipe](https://www.tasteofhome.com/recipes/mexican-chicken-corn-chowder/) with these comments:

+> "Gluten free (or nearly, depends on the hot sauce).
 Made it tonight and it was well received.
 I added a sweet red pepper and cayenne to the recipe, doubled the amount of cumin, and double the hot sauce.
 Could use a tad more flavor still.
 Karen suggested roasting the vegetables before adding them, and I agree.
 For your recipe collection."

 I thought it looked good but I lacked several of the ingredients including the chicken.
 But soups are the very definition of food flexibility so I instead made a turkey version of it designed to use up Thanksgiving turkey.
 Virtually the whole pot went the first day so I can declare this one a success.

 ## Ingredients